-Some students need refresher (developmental) courses before they can expect to succeed in regular 100 and 200 level College courses.
-The Developmental Education program at Pennsylvania Highlands is known as STREAM (Success with Technology in Reading, English, and Mathematics).
-STREAM's mission is to prepare students for College-level work by building the basic skills necessary for academic success.
-STREAM faculty coordinate the instruction, policies, and procedures for students who need developmental courses in reading, English, and math.
-STREAM faculty also work with students to develop the necessary attitudes and behaviors that will enable them to achieve success in College and in the work-place.
+Some students need refresher courses before they can expect to succeed in regular 100 and 200 level College courses.
+The College Preparatory program (College Prep) at Pennsylvania Highlands is offered to prepare students for College-level work by building the basic skills necessary for academic success.
+College Prep faculty coordinate the instruction, policies, and procedures for students who need preparatory courses in reading, English, and math.
+College Prep faculty also work with students to develop the necessary attitudes and behaviors that will enable them to achieve success in College and in the work-place.

-STREAM courses are assigned institutional credit, which applies only at Pennsylvania Highlands and will not count toward graduation, will not earn college credit, and will not be used in grade point average (GPA) calculations.
-Students are placed into College-level courses and/or Developmental mathematics, English, and reading classes through placement exams administered upon admission to College.
-Students must take any prescribed developmental class(es) during their first semester of attendance.
+College Prep courses are assigned institutional credit, which applies only at Pennsylvania Highlands and will not count toward graduation, will not earn college credit, and will not be used in grade point average (GPA) calculations.
+Students are placed into College-level courses and/or preparatory mathematics, English, and reading classes through placement exams administered upon admission to College or through previous testing or coursework completed at another College or school.
+Students must take any prescribed preparatory class(es) during their first semester of attendance and must continue to enroll in prescribed courses until the sequence is complete.